 Although improperly recorded grades may be challenged, contesting a student's grade in a course or on an examination is handled through the complaint process found in policy FNG(LOCAL).
-A grade issued by a teacher can be changed only if, as determined by the board of trustees, the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.
+A grade issued by a teacher can be changed only if the board of trustees determines that the grade is arbitrary, erroneous, or inconsistent with the district's grading guidelines.

-[See Report Cards/Progress Reports and Conferences on page 80, Complaints and Concerns on page 40, and Finality of Grades at policy FNG(LEGAL).]
+[See Report Cards/Progress Reports and Conferences on page 82, Complaints and Concerns on page 41, and Finality of Grades at policy FNG(LEGAL).]